-ECD attracts more children in recent years mainly because many parents today have to go to work.
-Therefore, for parents, ECD is an excellent way to ensure that the child continues to grow and learn.
-Systems and structures of early childhood education, however, differ from one country to another.
+ECD has attracted more children in recent years mainly because many parents today have to go to work.
+Therefore, for parents, ECD is an excellent way to ensure that the child grows and learns.
+However, systems and structures of early childhood education differ from one country to another.

-Statistics show that in OECD countries, nearly 86% of 4-year-olds join ECD programs.
+Statistics show that nearly 86% of 4-year-olds join ECD programs in OECD countries.
 In Europe, children who join public pre-primary education centers are about 77%.
 In all the OECD Countries, 68% of children join public pre-primary centers.

 In terms of expenditure, an average of 0.6% of GDP is spent on pre-primary education in OECD countries.
 Early childhood education takes up an average of 0.2% of the GDP.
 Important to note that private ECD centers enroll more children than public ECD centers in most countries around the world.

 The ratio of children to teachers in ECD is vital in ensuring every child gets proper attention from the teacher.
 In Chile, ECD teachers are assigned more than 20 children.
 That is the case even in China, Mexico, and France.

 In Australia, Sweden, and New Zealand, ECD teachers have less than ten children to take care of.
 EYLF in Australia mainly works round the clock to ensure proper child development through early childhood education.
 In the United Kingdom, teachers get to handle 14 children or less.